UK immigration enforcement: Background and context

 Court recommendations for deportation meant that the person had a right of appeal against this part of the sentence that might have to be disposed of before any further action could be taken.
 If the court did not recommend deportation it was still possible for deportation to be taken on "conducive" grounds, (see above).
-Whatever route was chosen full consideration had to be given of the persons other circumstances - such as family ties and length of residence.
+Whatever route was chosen full consideration had to be given of the person's other circumstances - such as family ties and length of residence.

 Tracking the prisoner through the criminal justice system was a difficult task.
 A well established system was dismantled in 1999 during the failed IT project noted earlier.
 This instability coincided not only with a steep rise in the numbers of foreign prisoners as described above, but also with the growth of asylum applications.
 All available IND resources were diverted to deal with the asylum backlog and the Criminal Casework Team that was gradually re-formed after the Casework Programme crisis, was left under staffed.

 An additional factor, which proved fatal, was the lack of centrally available data on either the numbers of prisoners or the stage their case had reached.
 The development of IT systems within IND focussed almost entirely on asylum.
 The Case Information Database, (CID), which was hurriedly rolled out in the wake of the Casework Programme failure did not cater properly for either deportation or other casework relating to immigration offenders and prosecutions.
 Within a very short time of its development the organisation was dependent on CID for its management information but, because of its limitations, IND's senior managers were left unsighted to the full implications of the rise in the numbers of foreign criminals.